gem5/gem5-resources/README.md

 Consult individual copyright notices of source files in `src/spec2006-tests`.
 * **gapbs**: Consult individual copyright notices of source files in `src/gapbs`.
+* **parsec**: The PARSEC license can be found at `src/parsec/disk-image/parsec/parsec-benchmark/LICENSE`.
+This is a 3-Clause BSD License (A Princeton University copyright).
+For the remaining files, please consult copyright notices in the source files.